Super-resolution Reconstruction of Single Image for Latent features: Experiments and Analysis

-\textbf{ Model optimization based on Glow and GAN:}From row 2 of Table \ref{tab:table5}, it can be seen that the addition of Glow to the LDDPM increases the PSNR and SSIM by 1.03 dB and 3.19\%, respectively, indicating that the addition of Glow to the LDDPM enables the LDDPM to capture a more complex noise probability distribution.
-As can be seen from row 3 of Table \ref{tab:table5}, the PSNR and SSIM distributions rise by 0.87 dB, and 0.97\% for the GAN added by LDDPM, indicating that the multimodal distribution of GAN learning can make the HR images reconstructed by LDDPM more realistic in the inverse diffusion process.
-In Figure \ref{fig_8}, we visualize the features extracted by LDDPM adding Glow and GAN.
-As seen in Figure \ref{fig_8}, compared to the original LDDPM, the LDDPM with Glow and GAN can learn better probability distributions with a relatively small number of total steps to be sampled.
+\textbf{Model Optimization based on Glow and GAN: }The second row of Table \ref{tab:table5} indicates that with the inclusion of Glow in LDDPM, the PSNR and SSIM increase by 1.03 dB and 0.0319, respectively, and the LPIPS and DISTS decrease by 0.021 and 0.034, respectively.
+The inclusion of Glow in LDDPM allows it to capture more complex noise data distributions.
+The third row of Table \ref{tab:table5} shows that with the inclusion of GAN in LDDPM, the PSNR and SSIM increase by 0.87 dB and 0.0097, respectively, and the LPIPS and DISTS decrease by 0.026 and 0.019, respectively.
+The multimodal distribution learned by the GAN enables the LDDPM to reconstruct more realistic HR images during the inverse process.
+In Figure \ref{fig_8}, we visualize the features extracted by LDDPM with the inclusion of Glow and GAN.
+Compared with the original LDDPM, that with Glow and GAN can learn better data distributions with relatively fewer sampling steps.

-\textbf{ Optimization of Experimental Hyperparameters:}We performed hyperparametric ablation experiments to investigate the effect of total diffusion step and Loss Function on LDDPM.
-As shown in Figure \ref{fig_9}, with the increase in total diffusion steps, the quality of the images in this paper is enhanced.
-However, larger total diffusion steps slow down the training and inference of the model, so is chosen as the default parameter setting in this paper.
-Finally, we compare the effects of Content Loss and Style Loss on the experimental results in this paper.
-From Table \ref{tab:table6}, we can see that adding Content Loss (CL) to LDDPM increases the PSNR and SSIM by 0.56 dB and 0.49\%, respectively, compared to row 1 of Table \ref{tab:table6}.
-Moreover, adding Style Loss (SL) to LDDPM increases 0.18 dB and 0.64\% compared to row 2 of Table \ref{tab:table6}.
-The above results illustrate that adding content loss and style loss to LDDPM can better guide LDDPM to learn more information of image features, which leads to more stable training of LDDPM.
+\textbf{ Optimization of Experimental Hyperparameters: }To explore the effects of the total diffusion steps and loss functions on LDDPM, we also performed ablation experiments on the hyperparameters.
+As shown in Figure \ref{fig_9}, the image quality improved with an increase in the total number of diffusion steps.
+However, a larger number of total diffusion steps would slow down the training and inference of the model; therefore, we opted for a default parameter setting.
+Finally, we compared the effects of CL and SL on the experimental results.
+From Table \ref{tab:table6}, it can be seen that adding CL to LDDPM may result in a 0.002 higher DISTS compared with the first row of Table \ref{tab:table6}, but PSNR and SSIM increase by 0.56 dB and 0.0049, respectively, while LPIPS decreases by 0.003.
+When SL was added to LDDPM, compared with the second row of Table \ref{tab:table6}, PSNR and SSIM increased by 0.18 dB and 0.0064, respectively, whereas LPIPS and DISTS decreased by 0.003 and 0.013, respectively.
+The above results demonstrate that adding CL and SL to LDDPM can better guide it in learning more image feature information, thereby enabling more stable training.

-\subsection{Experimental comparison of Real Datasets}
+\subsection{Experimental Comparison of Real Datasets}